SoberRecovery.com Forums Policies

 4. The official language of the main forum is English, in the interest of reaching the widest audience.

-1. These forums are the property of SoberRecovery.com with a grant of sponsorship by parent company, The Mulligan Group.
-SoberRecovery.com reserves the right to revision of guidelines at any time This forum is provided as a “free” service to embody a community of members sharing their processes from an addiction through recovery.
+1. These forums are the property of SoberRecovery.com with sponsorship by parent company, Internet Brands, Inc. SoberRecovery.com reserves the right to revision of guidelines at any time.
+This forum is provided as a "free" service to embody a community of members sharing their processes from an addiction through recovery.
 This venue is our responsibility.
 Membership is a privilege, and we reserve the right to reject member posts or to cancel member privileges at any time at our sole discretion.

-2. We do not endorse any particulars group name or affiliate our forums with any organization.
+2. We do not endorse any particular group name or affiliate our forums with any organization.
 Mention of a particulars group name is only used to help members assemble their topics and posts in an orderly manner.
-We attempt to keep the forums free from advertisements, pay per click systems and other revenue generating systems.

 3. Though we may substitute certain words and phrases deemed universally offensive, we protect freedom of speech.
 These forums are regulated and if you find that disturbing, you may wish to reconsider participation.
 However, with the intention of maintaining civil dialogue in the forum, some violations of conduct, described in the section below, still apply and will be enforced.